DataDog/documentation/content/en/account_management/org_settings/service_accounts.md

 The dialog box refreshes, showing you the key.
 Copy and paste the key into your desired location.
 After you close the dialog box, you cannot retrieve the value of the key.

-To revoke an application key, find the key in the service account detailed view side panel.
-Mouse over it, and pencil and trash can icons appear on the right.
+To revoke an application key, find the key in the service account detailed view side panel and hover over it.
+Pencil and trash can icons appear on the right.
 Click the trash can to revoke the key.
-A dialog box pops up.
-Click **Confirm**.
+After the key is revoked, click **Confirm**.

 ### API

-See the [Service accounts API reference][2] to use service accounts through the Datadog API.
+See the [Service accounts API reference][3] to use service accounts through the Datadog API.

 ## Service account application keys